-Company correct interpretation of the requirements of the NHCR, we question why these rules apply to food products but not equally to non-food products such as slimming clubs.
-The purpose and advertised intent of food products is the same as for non-food products, and so the fact that the rules do not apply to both equally, gives the non-food products a commercial advantage over food products.
-We see no reason why the same rules should not be applied to all weight loss products/programmes equally.
-13.6.5 Health claims that refer to a rate or amount of weight loss British Retail Consortium Consumer Policy Group 10.11 We believe it is imperative that all the different transitional periods, some of which are up to 15 years long, are somehow accurately reflected in the Code.
-While it is very important that the body of the Regulation is correctly interpreted into the Code, we would at all cost like to try to avoid unnecessary restrictions or challenges because the legal transitional periods have not been taken into account.
-10.11 The BCAP Code cannot reflect every legal provision.
+Company correct interpretation of the requirements of the NHCR, we question why these rules apply to food 13.6 products but not equally to non-food products such as slimming clubs.
+The purpose and advertised These are not acceptable in advertisements for products subject to this Section: intent of food products is the same as for non-food products, and so the fact that the rules do not 13.6.5 apply to both equally, gives the non-food products a commercial advantage over food products.
+We see no reason why the same rules should not be Health claims that refer to a rate or amount of weight loss applied to all weight loss products/programmes equally.
+BCAP considers there are specific rules and sections that adequately cater for the harm the NHCR seeks to address, in particular misleadingness.
+The NHCR is a specific piece of legislation that aims to control nutrition and health claims in relation to food products.
+The central principles of the NHCR are also reflected in the Code elsewhere e.g. misleadingness, substantiation, social responsibility, the need to reflect a healthy amount of weight loss (i.e. claims of 'fast' or 'rapid' are unacceptable) etc. British Retail Consortium 10.11 We believe it is imperative that all the different The BCAP Code cannot reflect every legal Consumer Policy Group transitional periods, some of which are up to 15 years long, are somehow accurately reflected in the Code. provision.
 Advertising stakeholders are advised to seek legal advice on the effect of the NHCR.
-See also response to 1.4
+See also response to 1.4 While it is very important that the body of the Regulation is correctly interpreted into the Code, we would at all cost like to try to avoid unnecessary restrictions or challenges because the legal transitional periods have not been taken into account.